 5. It limits severe weather

 It's well-established that global warming boosts severe weather in general, but according to the NSIDC, sea-ice loss also favors bigger storms in the Arctic itself.
-Under normal conditions, unbroken swaths of sea ice limit how much moisture moves from the ocean to the atmosphere, making it harder for strong storms to develop.
-As sea ice dwindles, though, storm formation is easier and ocean waves can grow larger.
+Unbroken swaths of sea ice normally limit how much moisture moves from the ocean to the atmosphere, making it harder for strong storms to develop.
+As sea ice dwindles, storm formation is easier and ocean waves can grow larger.

 "[W]ith the recent decline in summer sea ice extent," the NSIDC reports, "these storms and waves are more common, and coastal erosion is threatening some communities."